-FDA investigators also noted CGMP violations at your facility, that caused your drug product(s) to be adulterated within the meaning of section 501(a)(2)(B) of the FDCA.
+The FDA investigator also noted CGMP violations at your facility, that caused your drug product(s) to be adulterated within the meaning of section 501(a)(2)(B) of the FDCA.
 The violations include, for example:

-1. Your firm failed to establish and follow appropriate written procedures that are designed to prevent microbiological contamination of drug products purporting to be sterile, and that include validation of all aseptic and sterilization processes.
-(21 CFR 211.113(b))

-2. Your firm does not have, for each batch of drug product purporting to be sterile and/or pyrogen-free, appropriate laboratory determination of satisfactory conformance to final specifications for the drug product.
-(21 CFR 211.167(a))

-3. Your firm failed to establish and follow an adequate written testing program designed to assess the stability characteristics of drug products and to use results of such stability testing to determine appropriate storage conditions and expiration dates.
-(21 CFR 211.166(a))
+- 1. Your firm failed to establish and follow appropriate written procedures that are designed to prevent microbiological contamination of drug products purporting to be sterile, and that include validation of all aseptic and sterilization processes (21 CFR 211.113(b)). - 2.
+Your firm failed to establish an adequate system for monitoring environmental conditions in aseptic processing areas (21 CFR 211.42(c)(10)(iv)). - 3.
+Your firm failed to thoroughly investigate any unexplained discrepancy or failure of a batch or any of its components to meet any of its specifications, whether or not the batch has already been distributed (21 CFR 211.192). - 4.
+Your firm does not have, for each batch of drug product, appropriate laboratory determination of satisfactory conformance to final specifications for the drug product, including the identity and strength of each active ingredient, prior to release (21 CFR 211.165(a)). - 5.
+Your firm does not have, for each batch of drug product purporting to be sterile and/or pyrogen-free, appropriate laboratory determination of satisfactory conformance to final specifications for the drug product (21 CFR 211.167(a)). - 6.
+Your firm failed to clean and, where indicated by the nature of the drug, sterilize and process container closures to remove pyrogenic properties to assure that they are suitable for their intended use (21 CFR 211.94(c)). - 7.
+Your firm failed to establish and follow an adequate written testing program designed to assess the stability characteristics of drug products and to use results of such stability testing to determine appropriate storage conditions and expiration dates (21 CFR 211.166(a)).

 Outsourcing facilities must comply with CGMP requirements under section 501(a)(2)(B) of the FDCA.
-FDA's regulations regarding CGMP requirements for the preparation of drug products have been established in 21 CFR Parts 210 and 211.
+FDA's regulations regarding CGMP requirements for the preparation of drug products have been established in 21 CFR parts 210 and 211.
 FDA intends to promulgate more specific CGMP regulations for outsourcing facilities.
-FDA has issued a draft guidance, Current Good Manufacturing Practice - Interim Guidance for Human Drug Compounding Outsourcing Facilities under Section 503B of the FDAC.
-This draft guidance, when finalized, will describe FDA's expectations regarding outsourcing facilities and the CGMP requirements in 21 CFR Parts 210 and 211 until more specific CGMP regulations for outsourcing facilities are promulgated.
+FDA has issued a draft guidance, Current Good Manufacturing Practice - Interim Guidance for Human Drug Compounding Outsourcing Facilities under Section 503B of the FD&C Act.
+This draft guidance, when finalized, will describe FDA's expectations regarding outsourcing facilities and the CGMP requirements in 21 CFR parts 210 and 211 until more specific CGMP regulations for outsourcing facilities are promulgated.